 Omsk Carbon Group offers its employees a competitive level of compensation (at or above the market average values).
 There is zero tolerance to discrimination.
-Skills, capabilities, credentials and experience are what matters in deciding on the amount of pay when it comes to hiring and career achievements, when it comes to promotion.
+Skills, capabilities, credentials and experience are what matters in deciding on the amount of pay when it comes to hiring, and career achievements are what matters when it comes to promotion.
 Gender, age or ethnicity is irrelevant.
 Base salaries and rates of pay are annually raised to reflect the anticipated growth in the consumer price index according to the RF Ministry of Economy.

-The year 2021 saw a 9.9 per cent increase in the average monthly salary against 2020.
+The year 2022 saw a 7.6 per cent increase in the average monthly salary against 2021.